mmistakes/mm-github-pages-starter/_posts/2022-04-30-pursuing-a-career-in-cyber.md

 These new candidates might have fancy bachelor's degree from the University, vocational education, or be 100% autodidact - my point is, that they (to some degree), have the same fundamental way into this field.

+### :raising_hand: My background
+*If you don't want to read about my journey into Cyberspace, you can skip this part.*

+My way into this field has (maybe) been quite different, compared to what others might have done in the past, but nevertheless - I'm here now.

+**Let's start with my education.**

+I gradudated from Aalborg University with a Bsc. degree in Information Technology in 2020.
+The degree was focused a lot about business continuity and evolvement within the IT industry.
+This gave me

-# :question: Endless posibilities
+## :question: Endless posibilities

-# :running: Certification Race
+## :running: Certification Race

-# :sunglasses: Imposter syndrome
+## :sunglasses: Imposter syndrome

-# :collision: Tips & tricks
+## :collision: Tips & tricks

-# Conclusion
+## Conclusion